algorembrant/algorembrant/README.md

 ###  Reality check
-I'm actually a **1st-year college university dropout.** Unemployed.
+I'm actually a **1st-year college university dropout.** Unemployed. **I'm not that smart** and ain't a vibecoder either.
+I just do best for myself.
+Story short, *I can't code* but programs using different LLMs.

 ---
 ### What I'm Focused On